-Homegrown Celery is delicious raw in salads and appetizers or cooked in sauces, soups, and stews.
+Homegrown celery is delicious raw in salads and appetizers or cooked in sauces, soups, and stews.
 It requires a long growing season (at least four months) and grows best in moderate temperatures.
-Plant your Celery where it will get 6 hours of sun, but preferably somewhere that the Celery plant will be shaded for the hottest part of the day.
+Plant your celery where it will get 6 hours of sun, but preferably somewhere that the celery plant will be shaded for the hottest part of the day.
 Also, make sure that where you will be growing celery has rich soil.
-Celery needs lots of nutrients to grow well.